10 Little Facts About Louisa May Alcott

-Born on this day in 1832, Louisa May Alcott led a fascinating life.
+Born on November 29, 1832, Louisa May Alcott led a fascinating life.
 Besides enchanting millions of readers with her novel Little Women, she worked as a Civil War nurse, fought against slavery, and registered women to vote.
-In honor of her birthday, here are 10 facts about Alcott.
+Here are 10 facts about the celebrated author.

 Throughout her life, she socialized with her father’s friends, including Henry David Thoreau, Ralph Waldo Emerson, and Nathaniel Hawthorne.
 Although her family was always poor, Alcott had access to valuable learning experiences.
 She read books in Emerson’s library and learned about botany at Walden Pond with Thoreau, later writing a poem called "Thoreau’s Flute" for her friend.
 She also socialized with abolitionist Frederick Douglass and women’s suffrage activist Julia Ward Howe.

 As a teenager, Alcott worked a variety of teaching and servant jobs to earn money for her family.
 She first became a published writer at 19 years old, when a women’s magazine printed one of her poems.
 For reasons that are unclear, Alcott used a pen name—Flora Fairfield—rather than her real name, perhaps because she felt that she was still developing as a writer.
 But in 1854 at age 22, Alcott used her own name for the first time.
 She published Flower Fables, a collection of fairy tales she had written six years earlier for Emerson’s daughter, Ellen.

 Before writing Little Women, Alcott wrote Gothic pulp fiction under the nom de plume A.M.
 Barnard.
 Continuing her amusing penchant for alliteration, she wrote books and plays called Perilous Play and Pauline’s Passion and Punishment to make easy money.
-Alcott wrote about cross-dressers, spies, revenge, and hashish.
 These sensational, melodramatic works are strikingly different than the more wholesome, righteous vibe she captured in Little Women, and she didn’t advertise her former writing as her own after Little Women became popular.